 Palo Cortado is the rarest type of sherry, surrounded by myths and legends, most of which a bit exaggerated

-Palo Cortado is in fact the rarest of all sherry varieties (less than 100.000 bottles sold a year, compared to 60 million bottles overall) but it is very popular among aficionados and it is gaining interest.
-Almost every bodega offers one or two Palo Cortados now.
+Palo Cortado is indeed the rarest of all sherry varieties (less than 100.000 bottles sold a year, compared to 60 million bottles overall) but it is very popular among aficionados and it is gaining interest.
+There’s no shortage though: nearly every bodega offers one or two Palo Cortados.

-There’s a less traditional way of creating a hybrid Palo Cortado style of sherry, by blending Amontillado and Oloroso, but this wouldn’t create the same kind of complexity and harmony.
-It is mostly a practice of the past.
+In the past there was a slightly controversial way of creating a Palo Cortado style of sherry, by blending Amontillado and Oloroso.
+This doesn’t create the same kind of complexity and harmony and it is mostly a practice of the past.

 Palo Cortado character